supmo668/Llama-NER/report.md

 ## 6. Conclusion

 We successfully adapted `Llama3.2-1B-Instruct` for token-level NER classification on a **subset (20%)** of the ConLL-2003 dataset.
-By adding a shallow classification layer and a CRF head, we demonstrated that a decoder-only LLM—originally intended for text generation—can be made to perform named entity recognition.
-Our preliminary validation accuracy reached **~0.624** at epoch 28, suggesting a promising direction for lightweight transformations of generative models into discriminative tasks.
-As future work, we aim to expand data utilization, refine data splits, and explore partial unfreezing to further boost entity detection performance.
+By adding a shallow classification layer and a CRF head, we achieved promising results with a test F1-score of **0.6548** and precision of **0.6879**.
+The model showed a conservative prediction pattern, favoring precision over recall (0.6324), which suggests room for optimization in the loss function weights.
+Our test loss of **0.2941** indicates good convergence despite using only 20% of the available data.
+These results demonstrate that a decoder-only LLM can be effectively repurposed for NER tasks, though there's potential for improvement through increased data utilization and deeper model adaptation.

 ---

-## Appendices (Optional)
+## 7. Appendix
 - **Code and Notebook**: Submitted as `quickstart.ipynb`
 - **Scripts**: Refer to `README.md`